 Term derived from Johann Gauss who was a mathematician who studied and worked with electro-magnetic fields.
-Degauss is a method of erasing magnetic media and the removal of remnants of previously recorded signals by passing magnetic media through a magnet field more powerful than the media itself in order to rearrange the magnetic particles.
+Degauss is a method of erasing magnetic media by passing magnetic media through a magnet field more powerful than the media itself to rearrange the magnetic particles.

 Degaussing was first used by the British Royal Navy in the 2nd World War.
 An electro-magnetic cable was inserted on the inside and around each warship as a safeguard against magnetic mines.
 Each time a ship came into harbor it was degaussed using this cable.
 An electrical current was passed through the cable neutralizing the magnetic field causing the magnetic to detach.